Africa

 Before you leave, it’s a good idea to make a checklist of your important documents.
 Make sure you have your passport, up-to-date health and vaccination record, European Health Insurance Card and repatriation insurance in your possession.
 Don’t forget, it can take time to obtain certain documents.
 A covered traveller is a successful traveller!

 Pregnant women are permitted to travel by plane.
 Nevertheless, ask for a medical opinion and avoid flying during the last month of your pregnancy and the week following your delivery.
-In terms of practicalities, choose comfortable clothes and compression stockings.
-These will make it easier for your blood to circulate: ask your doctor about it.
-Finally, stay hydrated and fasten your seatbelt below your abdomen, as you would with a pregnancy belt.

 Chickenpox is a highly contagious viral disease which can be dangerous for pregnant women, babies and vulnerable people.
 If your child has chickenpox, wait until they are no longer contagious.
 If their spots persist, bring along a certificate proving that they are no longer contagious.
 Without this document you will not be able to board.